Learn about Works with Nest

 For instance, you’ll need a Nest Protect to use a WWN connection that makes your Wi-Fi lighting system flash when carbon monoxide or smoke is detected.

-Works with Nest connections require a Nest account to be set up prior to 19 August 2019.
-New Works with Nest connections cannot be set up after 31 August 2019, but your existing connections will continue to work with your Nest account.
+Works with Nest connections require a Nest Account to be set up prior to August 19, 2019.
+New Works with Nest connections cannot be set up after August 31, 2019, but your existing connections will continue to work with your Nest Account.

 To set up a new Works with Nest connection, follow the instructions on the Works with Nest developers’ websites and on product packaging (look for the Works with Nest logo).
 Setup is done securely without any personal information (such as your email address) exchanged between Nest and the Works with Nest connection developer.
 To start, use the Works with Nest partner app or website to initiate the OAuth process and grant permission for the connection to access Nest device data.
-Once authorised, your Works with Nest connection will be automatically enabled.
+Once authorized, your Works with Nest connection will be automatically enabled.

 On the Nest app home screen, tap Settings .